Manuel-Suarez-Abascal/translator-vuejs/README.md

 - ~~Make a copy text button.~~

-- Load animations.
+- ~~Load animations.~~

-- Create button to change translatio language order.
+- Create button to change translation language order.

 - Add sound to the translation text.